customer rating (296 votes) ?

 Does Medicare Cover Lap Band Surgery?

 In some cases, Medicare Part B might cover certain bariatric surgeries, such as lap band surgery.
 What is lap band surgery?
 Lap band surgery involves placing an inflatable band around the upper area of your stomach, according to the Mayo Clinic.
 Saline is...
 Read more

 Did your doctor prescribe Coumadin for you?
 If you're on Medicare, you may be wondering whether Medicare covers Coumadin.
 Here's some information for you.
 What is Coumadin?
 Coumadin, or its generic form warfarin, is in a class of drugs known as...
 Read more

 If you suffer from depression, your doctor might prescribe an antidepressant such as Effexor (generic name venlafaxine).
 What is Effexor?
 Effexor is part of a class of drugs called selective serotonin and norepinephrine reuptake inhibitors (SNRIs),...
 Read more

 Medicare and Liposuction

 What is liposuction?
 According to the American Society of Plastic Surgeons (ASPS), liposuction slims and reshapes specific areas of the body by removing excess fat and improving the body’s contours and proportion.
-Liposuction can be performed on the hips...
+Liposuction can be performed on...
 Read more

 Reporting the Death of a Medicare Beneficiary: Social Security Death Notification